dis-unige/eahil2018/notebooks/README.md

 To get the Gold and Green OA figures, we matched PubMed metadata with OA datasets publicly available using 3 strategies :

+#### unpaywall

-#### unpaywall: merged by DOI after we enriched the PubMed metadata with new DOIs provided by EuropePMC and those found using our APD strategy used above
+Merged by DOI after we enriched the PubMed metadata with new DOIs provided by EuropePMC and those found using our APD strategy used above

  - pubmed_merge_unpaywall.ipynb
  - pubmed_merge_unpaywall_results.ipynb

+#### DOAJ

-#### DOAJ: merged by ISSN-L and publication year
+Merged by ISSN-L and publication year

  - pubmed_merge_doaj.ipynb

-#### PMC: merged by PMID
+#### PMC

+Merged by PMID using the NLM "PMID - PMCID" mapping (PMC-ids.csv.gz file available through their [FTP service](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/))

  - pubmed_merge_pmc.ipynb
  - pubmed_merge_pmc_doaj_results.ipynb